Abdulkhadir63/backblaze-aws-lakehouse/README.md

 # 6. ☁️ Amazon S3

-I use Amazon S3 as the main storage layer.
+I use Amazon S3 as the main storage layer Basically A S3 is our Data Lake.

 S3 stores the original Backblaze source files in the RAW zone.